openshift/installer/docs/user/metal/install_ipi.md

 backwards compatibility.
 In particular, some items likely to change soon
 include:

-* The `image` section will get completely removed.

 * The `hardwareProfile` is currently exposed as a way to allow specifying different hardware parameters for deployment.
 By default, we will deploy RHCOS to the first disk, but that may not be appropriate for all hardware.